 22/24.
 And the earth will answer the grain, and the wine, and the oil, and they will answer Jezreel.

 23/25.
-For I will sow her for me in the earth.
-And I will show ruhamah to Lo-Ruhamah, and I will say to Lo-Ammi, ‘You are Ammi.’
+For I will sow her for me in the land.
+And I will show mercy to No-Mercy, and I will say to Not-My-People, ‘You are my people.’
 And he will say, ‘My God!’ ”

 ¶1.
 And the Lord said to me, “Go again!
 Love a woman loved by a companion, and yet an adulteress, the way Jehovah loves the children of Israel, and yet they look to other gods and are lovers of cakes of raisins.”

 2. So I bought her for me for fifteen pieces of silver and a homer and a half of barley.